-Jonathan Quaglia and Joe Amelia are the lawyers responsible for managing our real estate practice area.
+Jonathan Quaglia is the lawyer responsible for managing our real estate practice area.

-Whether you are a farmer, a seasoned commercial investor or a first-time homebuyer, they will work with you step-by-step to ensure you are kept informed throughout your real estate transaction.
+Whether you are a farmer, a seasoned commercial investor or a first-time homebuyer, Jonathon will work with you step-by-step to ensure you are kept informed throughout your real estate transaction.

-Jonathan and Joe will make contact with you early on, either in person or over the phone, to explain the steps to be taken to ensure your transaction closes on time and on budget.
+Jonathan will make contact with you early on, either in person or over the phone, to explain the steps to be taken to ensure your transaction closes on time and on budget.

 The J. Quaglia Law team has more than 20 years of experience managing real estate transactions.
 We have strong relationships with all of our local realtors, mortgage specialists, surveyors, insurance companies, various Municipal officials, and Registry Office staff.
 We rely on these relationships and our years of experience to navigate through unexpected issues that may arise, in order to ensure that your experience is as positive as possible.